COLOR-Lab-Eilat/Agisoft-lab-2025-IUI-Processes/README.md

 # Photogrammetry_Lab
-Environmental Processes in the Gulf of Aqaba - Photogrammetry Lab
+Environmental Processes in the Gulf of Eilat - Photogrammetry Lab

 Download the LabProc folder.